 All first year students will receive information about The Common Reading Program during S.O.A.R.
 This information will include a cover letter describing the program which details an assignment.
 The assignment includes reading a series of articles or a book and responding with an essay that is due prior to the start of classes.
 The topic of the Common Reading Program is global in nature and may vary from year to year.
 In addition to the readings and essay assignment, during New Student Orientation in August, students will be divided up by First Year Seminar class (both FS 101 and 102) and instructors will be provided with a detailed lesson plan to discuss the reading, essays and become more familiar with the topic.

-By Benjamin Ajak, Bensen Deng, Alephonsian Deng and Judy Bernstein
+"They Poured Fire on Us From the Sky" By Benjamin Ajak, Bensen Deng, Alephonsian Deng

 "The International Bank of Bob" By Bob Harris